 The movement draws at him, the music calls to him, and the light shows the way.

-Movement.
 Dancers in the gazebo weave and spin and glide across the floor.
-Sound.
-Music from the gazebo pours forth, filling the world around him.
-Light.
-The starlight shines down from above, reflected off the pond’s surface.
-Lanterns shine, hanging from the bridges connecting the gazebo to the rest of the grounds.
+Music pours forth, filling the world around him.
+Starlight reflects off the pond’s surface; lanterns shine, hanging from the bridges connecting the gazebo to the rest of the grounds.
 And the gazebo blazes like a beacon, light pouring out behind the dancers, turning them into half-shadows framed behind white latticework and columns.

 Even at a distance, he feels a current leading to the gazebo’s center.
 The dance is a whirlpool, and he is caught in it.